LuanRT/YouTube.js/README.md

 As of now, this is one of the most advanced & stable YouTube libraries out there, and it can:

-- Search.
+- Search
-- Get detailed info about videos.
+- Get detailed info about videos
+- Fetch live chat & live stats in real time
-- Fetch notifications (sign-in required).
+- Fetch notifications
+- Change notifications preferences for a channel
-- Subscribe/Unsubscribe/Like/Dislike/Comment (sign-in required).
+- Subscribe/Unsubscribe/Like/Dislike/Comment
+- Easily sign into your account without having to use cookies!
 - Last but not least, you can also download videos!

+Do note that you must be signed-in to perform actions that involve an account, like commenting, subscribing, sending messages to a live chat, etc.

 #### Do I need an API key to use this?

-No, since it's basically what YouTube itself uses to populate its app/website no API keys are required.
+No, YouTube.js does not use any official API so no API keys are required.

 ## Installation